 That HPV vaccine affects pregnancy paper – the meta look

 The anti-HPV vaccine paper, published by the Journal of Toxicology and Environmental Health A (see Note 1) by Gayle DeLong.
 Basically, DeLong claims that birthrates in women aged 25-29 fell from 2007 to 2015 as a result of HPV vaccines.
 Most of the readers will start laughing hysterically just from that claim, but I’ll get to it a bit later.
 Because there are no spoilers here.

 So let’s start with Gayle DeLong.
-She is not a scientist – she has no background, education, or experience in any field related to vaccines like virology, microbiology, epidemiology, public health, immunology, or any other critical field.
+She is not a scientist – she has no background, education, or experience in any field related to vaccines like virology, microbiology, epidemiology, public health, immunology, or other critical fields of biomedical science.

 She is a tenured Associate Professor in the Department of Economics and Finance in the Zicklin School of Business, Baruch College/City University of New York.
 She has a BA in economics, an MA in International Business, and a Ph.D. in Finance and International Business.
 I respect someone who has studied and teaches international finance and economics.
 It’s a very important field in modern business.

-DeLong has two autistic daughters.
+DeLong has two autistic daughters – as a parent of an autistic child, I empathize with her.
 Sadly, DeLong believes in all of the pseudoscience for trying to “cure” her children of autism.
-She has stated that both “have benefited greatly from supplements, diet, chelation, and hyperbaric oxygen therapy,” all of which are discredited by real science.
+She has stated that both “have benefited greatly from supplements, diet, chelation, and hyperbaric oxygen therapy,” all of which have been discredited by real science.

 The riveting Orac recently wrote (see Note 2) about this article and DeLong.
 His pithy comments about her need to be quoted here: